 Final Thoughts

-AI is here to stay—and it can uplift Pakistan’s education system if used wisely.
+AI is here to stay, and it can uplift Pakistan’s and the overall education system of all countries if used wisely.
 The key is to balance innovation with integrity.